-Below are some of our most commonly asked questions.
-If the answer to your question is not listed, see our contact page for more info.
+• Below are some of our most commonly asked questions.
+Have another question?
+Head over to our contact page to ask!

 Question: Are the events only available for homeschool and public school groups?

-Answer: No, while homeschool associations have participated in most of our CRWM events, we are open to all groups, organizations, teams, clubs, schools, etc.
+Answer: No. While homeschool associations have participated in many of our CRWM events, we are open to all groups!
+Schedule an event with your organization, team, club, or schools on our contact page!

 Question: Do you travel?

-Answer: No, we typically do our events within the greater metro Birmingham area.
-If you are interested in leading your own CRWM event, please see the Process page.
+Answer: Our events are typically held within the greater Birmingham metro area.
+If you are outside the area and interested in leading your own CRWM event, find helpful steps on the process page or contact us!

 Question: Can my group only participate in a CRWM event on a weekday?

-Answer: No. Typically, CRWM events take place on weekdays, but we are open to doing events on the weekends.
+Answer: Typically, CRWM events take place on weekdays, but we are open to doing events on the weekends.
+Please contact us to schedule an event that works for your group’s schedule!

 Question: How long does a typical CRWM event last?